Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?

 \section{Societal Impact and Limitations}

 Recent developments in large pertained models in NLP, such as GPT-3 have a far-reaching impact on society (300+ applications building on the model as of March 2021\footnote{https://openai.com/blog/gpt-3-apps/}), and we assume that the popularity of pre-trained CV, especially those including VL, models will follow along that path.
 So it is natural that the discussions surrounding ethical issues, such as biases, in NLP models transfer to VL models.
 Indeed, recently some awareness of problematic content in CV datasets arose; however, we are actually faced with broader issues in image datasets. \citet{birhane2021Large} described many negative societal implications underlying CV datasets' issues regarding, e.g., groups at margins such as high error rates for dark-skinned people in CV models recognizing pedestrians.
-Such issues even lead to the deletion of entire datasets\footnote{https://venturebeat.com/2020/07/01/mit-takes-down-80-million-tiny-images-data-set-due-to-racist-and-offensive-content/}.
-These issues are likely to become even more prominent since VL models combining images and text will become more applicable in industry and, in turn, generate great impact on society.
+Such issues even lead to the deletion of entire datasets.\footnote{https://venturebeat.com/2020/07/01/mit-takes-down-80-million-tiny-images-data-set-due-to-racist-and-offensive-content/} These issues are likely to become even more prominent since VL models combining images and text will become more applicable in industry and, in turn, generate great impact on society.

 Specifically, large datasets underlying much of current machine learning raise serious issues concerning inappropriate content such as offensive, insulting, threatening, or might otherwise cause anxiety.
 This calls for increased dataset documentation, e.g., using datasheets.
 They, among other topics, encourage to reflect on the composition of the datasets.
 So far, this documentation, however, is done manually and therefore can be tedious and error-prone, especially for large image datasets.
 Here we ask the arguably ``circular'' question of whether a machine can help us reflect on inappropriate content, answering Question 16 in Datasheets \cite{gebru21datasheets}.
 To this end, we provide a method to automatically detect and describe inappropriate image content to assist documentation of datasets.
 Such automation might tempt dataset creators to neglect manual validation.
-However, we strongly advise applying such methods in a human-in-the-loop setting as intended by \citet{gebru21datasheets} and described in our demonstrations.
-Humans should stay in control.
+However, it is of importance that humans stay in control, therefore, we strongly advise applying such methods in a human-in-the-loop setting as intended by \citet{gebru21datasheets} and described in our demonstrations.